johnontop/powcms/README.md

 Download the POWCMS zip file, unzip it and ...

 Click on start.bat in the "root" folder to run the web server and start the web pages.

-Login with (user=admin / password=password) and start editing pages.
+Login with (user=admin / password=powcms) and start editing pages.

+This is how the Page Editor currently looks like

+Page Editor
 How the Portable Offline Web Server works

 Resources - files